DX Marathon Rules

 QSLs are not required.
 The operator is expected to claim contacts only from stations the operator has every reason to believe are legitimate, and only to claim contacts in which an accurate two-way exchange was clearly accomplished (see Appendix for further explanation).
 Scores will be adjusted by the DX Marathon committee for claimed contacts with pirates or any station not considered legitimate.
 Submissions may be penalized or voided in cases of fraud or poor sportsmanship.
 Every QSO may be subject to verification by the DX Marathon Manager.
 Decisions of the DX Marathon Manager are final.

 Clubs are strongly encouraged to use the framework of this contest for intramural and regional competitions.
-Please be sure to enter your club’s name on the submission form.
+Please be sure to enter your club’s name on the submission form in an identical format.

 The final listing of official scores and winners will be published in CQ Magazine and/or the CQ website and the DX Marathon website.